How Can Mindful Breathing Improve Your Core Health?

 So how do you change your breathing habits and improve your health?

 1. Daily practice of diaphragm breathing through quiet time, meditation, Pilates, yoga or exercise.
 Take a yoga or Pilates class, meditate on scripture, get outside in nature or listen to music.
 By regularly practicing deep breaths, it will be more natural when you become stressed or anxious, instead of holding your breath and sighing.
 Think INhale = INflate and breathe from your belly rather than your neck and chest.
+To maximize the effects of breathing to calm your nervous system, make the exhale longer than the inhale.

 2. Daily aerobic exercise.
 Walking, running, biking, dancing, playing sports, being intimate with your spouse are a few examples.
 You don't have to work out for an hour; even 10 minutes a day can be helpful.
 The key is getting your heart rate up so your diaphragm moves through its full range of motion.
 This will also decrease the stress response of "fight or flight" and instead promote "rest and digest."